l4nk332/conssert/README.md

                      Use single quotes to prevent shell expansion.

   -l, --local-dev    Allows for local development of conssert
-                     by properly configuring directory
+                     by properly configuring directory.

-  -p, --port         Port conssert will run on and server
+  -p, --port         Port conssert will run on and serve
-                     files from - default: 3000
+                     files from. - default: 3000

   -q, --quiet        Report errors only rather than standard output
                      of tests and assets being served. - default: false